SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 <a name="azuread"></a>
-### Azure Active Directory Application Registration
+### Azure Active Directory Application registration
 First of all, because the PnP Partner Pack is an Office 365 Application, you have to **register it in the Azure Active Directory tenant** that is linked to your Office 365 tenant.
 In order to do that, open the Office 365 Admin Center (https://portal.office.com) using the account of a user member of the Tenant Global Admins group.

 Click on the "Azure AD" link that is available under the "Admin centers" group in the left-side treeview of the Office 365 Admin Center.
 In the new browser's tab that will be opened you will find the Microsoft Azure Management Portal.
 If it is the first time that you access the Azure Management Portal with your account, you will have to register a new Azure subscription, providing some information and a credit card for any payment need.
 But don't worry, in order to play with Azure AD and to register an Office 365 Application you will not pay anything.
 In fact, those are free capabilities.